sframe-wg/sframe/draft-omara-sframe.md

 * `AEAD.Nn` - The size of a nonce for the encryption algorithm, in bytes

+### Key Selection

+Each SFrame encryption or decryption operation is premised on a single secret `base\_key`, which is labeled with an integer KID value signaled in the SFrame header.

+The sender and receivers need to agree on which key should be used for a given KID.
+The process for provisioning keys and their KID values is beyond the scope of this specification, but its security properties will bound the assurances that SFrame provides.
+For example, if SFrame is used to provide E2E security against intermediary media nodes, then SFrame keys MUST be negotiated in a way that does not make them accessible to these intermediaries.

+For each known KID value, the client stores the corresponding symmetric key `base\_key`.
+For keys that can be used for encryption, the client also stores the next counter value CTR to be used when encrypting (initially 0).

+When encrypting a frame, the application specifies which KID is to be used, and the counter is incremented after successful encryption.
+When decrypting, the `base\_key` for decryption is selected from the available keys using the KID value in the SFrame Header.

+A given key MUST NOT be used for encryption by multiple senders.
+Such reuse would result in multiple encrypted frames being generated with the same (key, nonce) pair, which harms the protections provided by many AEAD algorithms.
+Implementations SHOULD mark each key as usable for encryption or decryption, never both.

+Note that the set of available keys might change over the lifetime of a real-time session.
+In such cases, the client will need to manage key usage to avoid media loss due to a key being used to encrypt before all receivers are able to use it to decrypt.
+For example, an application may make decryption-only keys available immediately, but delay the use of encryption-only keys until (a) all receivers have acknowledged receipt of the new key or (b) a timeout expires.

 ### Key Derivation

-Each client creates a secret key `base\_key` and shares it with the other participants via an E2E secure channel.
-From `base\_key`, we derive the following values using HKDF {{!RFC5869}}:

-1. A Salt key used to calculate the IV
-2. An encryption key to encrypt the media frame
-3. An authentication key to authenticate the encrypted frame and the media metadata
+SFrame encrytion and decryption use a key and salt derived from the `base\_key` associated to a KID.
+Given a `base\_key` value, the key and salt are derived using HKDF {{!RFC5869}} as follows:

 ~~~~~
 sframe_secret = HKDF-Extract(K, 'SFrame10')
 sframe_key = HKDF-Expand(sframe_secret, 'key', AEAD.Nk)
-sframe_salt = HKDF-Expand(sframe_secret, 'nonce', AEAD.Nn)
+sframe_salt = HKDF-Expand(sframe_secret, 'salt', AEAD.Nn)
 ~~~~~

-Each SFrame KID value identifies a `base\_key`, and thus both the `sframe\_secret` and `sframe\_salt` values to be used for encryption and decryption.
+The hash function used for HKDF is determined by the ciphersuite in use.

 ### Encryption

 After encoding the frame and before packetizing it, the necessary media metadata will be moved out of the encoded frame buffer, to be used later in the RTP generic frame header extension.
 The encoded frame, the metadata buffer and the frame counter are passed to SFrame encryptor.

 SFrame encryption uses the AEAD encryption algorithm for the ciphersuite in use.
 The key for the encryption is the `sframe\_key` and the nonce is formed by XORing